mitmath/18330/README.md

-# 18.330: Introduction to numerical analysis
+# 18.330: Introduction to Numerical Analysis

-## Spring 2020
+## Spring 2021

-Welcome to 18.330!
-This is an introductory course on numerical analysis.
+Welcome to course 18.330 at MIT!
+This is an introductory course on **numerical analysis**.

 We will be using the [Julia language](www.julialang.org).
 Please follow [these installation instructions](installation.md).